vincenthuang75025/chinglish/chinglish-api/README.md

 # Zero administration inference with AWS Lambda for :hugs:

+The code and the rest of this document is based heavily on a tutorial from the [AWS Compute Blog](https://aws.amazon.com/blogs/compute/hosting-hugging-face-models-on-aws-lambda/)

 ### Note: This is not production code and simply meant as a demo

 ## Overview